How Much Does a Handyman Charge Per Hour?

 What Factors Push the Hourly Rate Up or Down

-As a result, the type of job, the materials needed, and the urgency all factor into your final bill.
-Emergency or same-day calls can add a 20 to 30 percent surcharge on top of the base rate.
-More importantly, jobs that need special tools like a tile saw or pipe snake may include a small equipment fee.
-Always ask what is included in the hourly rate before work begins.
+The job itself, materials, and timing all shift your bill.
+Same-day or emergency calls often add 20 to 30 percent on top.
+Special tools like a tile saw or pipe snake might carry a small fee.
+Always confirm what the hourly rate covers before work kicks off.

 How to Get a Fair Handyman Rate Without Overpaying